hoge1e3/Tonyu2/README.md

 cd /path/to/tonyu2-compiler/
 node index.js /path/to/Tonyu2/www/Kernel/
 ~~~
-- To run as a native application, download nw.js and add follwing files
+- To run as a native application, download nw.js and add follwing files in /path/to/Tonyu2/
 ~~~
 d3dcompiler_47.dll
 ffmpeg.dll